barbagroup/snake-repro/MesnardBarba-CiSE.md

 We already know that boundary conditions at the outlet of the computational domain can be problematic.
 This is no different with immersed boundary methods.
 Our first attempt with IBAMR used a zero-gradient velocity boundary condition at the outlet.
-This resulted in some blockage effect when the wake vortices reach the domain boundary: strong vorticity rebounds from the artificial boundary and propagates back to the domain (Figure 5).
+This resulted in a spurious blockage of the wake vortices when they reach the domain boundary: strong vorticity rebounds from the artificial boundary and propagates back to the domain (Figure 5).
 Of course, this is unphysical and the result unacceptable.

 After a long search in the literature and in the documentation, it was through a conversation with the main developers on the online forum that we discovered the solution: using a "stabilized outlet" boundary condition, which adds a forcing to push the vortices out.
 (IBAMR does not provide a convective/advective boundary condition.)
 With this new configuration, the simulations of the snake profile resulted in a wake that looked physical, but a computed lift coefficient that was considerably different from our published study (Figure 6).
-Another deep dive in the literature led us to notice that a benchmark example described in a paper describing extensions to IBAMR^(5) was set up in an unexpected way: the no-slip condition is forced _inside_ the body, and not just on the boundary.
+Another deep dive in the literature led us to notice that a benchmark example defined in a paper describing extensions to IBAMR^(5) was set up in an unexpected way: the no-slip condition is forced _inside_ the body, and not just on the boundary.
 As far as we could find, the publications using IBAMR are the only cases where interior points are constrained.
 Other papers using immersed boundary methods apply the constraint only on boundary points.